lumeland/lume.land/docs/creating-pages/tags.md

 ---
 ```

-This post has two tags, one used to identify the type of page (post) and other
+This post has two tags, one used to identify the type of page (post) and another
 with the topic (ssg).
 To collect all pages tagged as `post` in the layouts, use
 the `search` object: